dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 ####How does conductr help Ops

 ConductR enables the "elastic" part of the Reactive Manifesto.
 It allows Ops to scale up or down according to load without any service interruption.
-We will explore how this looks in an upcoming post here, stay tuned.
+We will explore how this looks.

 ####How does conductr help Devs

-As a developer, I want to be able to develop my distributed apps both **locally** and **staged in a cloud**, without juggling all the configuration that goes along with that.
+As a developer, I want to be able to develop my distributed apps both **locally** and **staged in a cloud**.
+In an akka cluster, the deploy order matters (seed nodes).
+Managing the configuration for clustered apps is not trivial.
+Nor is managing dependencies in apps distributed for scale, ie: load balancing clusters.

-I want an easy way to resolve the URLs if any dependencies I may have on other processes in the cluster.
+I also want an easy way to resolve the URLs if any dependencies I may have on other processes in the cluster.

 This is the conductR promise.
 Lets see how that looks.